Oxynitriding treatment: features, applications, and differences from ion nitriding

 • Short processing time with the formation of a nitrided layer.

-• Eliminates the need for a gas carburizing furnace by using air or oxygen,
+• Eliminates the need for a gas carburizing furnace by using air or oxygen, which reduces both initial and operating costs.

 • Eliminates the need for ammonium carbonate or soot control.